gehtsoft/forex-connect/samples/Linux/cpp/NonTableManagerSamples/CreateEntry/ReadMe.txt

-CreateOrderBySymbol application
+CreateEntry application

 Brief
 ===============================================================================
-This sample shows how to create an entry order by specified name of the currency pair.
+This sample shows how to create an entry order.
 This application performs the following actions:
 1. Login.
-2. Create an entry order by specified symbol.
+2. Create an entry order.
 3. Logout.

 Building the application
 ===============================================================================
 Windows:
-    To build this application, you will need MS Visual Studio 2005 or later.
+    To build this application, you will need MS Visual Studio 2015.

     You can run fxbuild.bat (fxbuild64.bat for 64-bit version) or select "build" in MS Visual Studio.

 Linux/MacOS:
-    To build this application, you will need: gcc-4.1 or later
+    To build this application, you will need: gcc-4.3 or later
-        g++-4.1 or later
+        g++-4.3 or later
-        CMake 2.6 or later (use 2.6 for MacOS)
+        CMake 2.6 or later

 Run fxbuild.sh to build application.